sensu/sensu-docs/content/sensu-go/6.1/sensuctl/sensuctl-bonsai.md

 {{< code shell >}}
-sensuctl asset add sensu/sensu-influxdb-handler:3.1.1 --rename influxdb-handler fetching bonsai asset: sensu/sensu-influxdb-handler:3.1.1 added asset: sensu/sensu-influxdb-handler:3.1.1
+sensuctl asset add sensu/sensu-influxdb-handler:3.1.1 --rename influxdb-handler

-You have successfully added the Sensu asset resource, but the asset will not get downloaded until it's invoked by another Sensu resource (ex. check).
-To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["influxdb-handler"].
 {{< /code >}}

 {{% notice note %}}
 **NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read [the asset reference](../../operations/deploy-sensu/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
+Read [the asset reference](../../plugins/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ## Check your Sensu backend for outdated dynamic runtime assets